JemRF/RF-Documentation/pages/mydoc/programming_rf_devices.md

 ```
 Make sure an RF Gateway is attached to the Pi and nothing is using the serial port (e.g. rfsensor.py).

-The last step is to get lastest firmware for the RF sensors which is [rf_rev7-4.hex](../apps/rf_rev7-4.hex)
+The last step is to get the current firmware for the RF sensors which is [rf_rev7-4.hex](https://projects.privateeyepi.com/home/home-alarm-system-project/wireless-projects/apps/rf_rev7-4.hex)

 Then Run the utility: